This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Goats are prey animals; meaning that they do not show that they are sick or injured until very late in the game.
 That is so, in nature, they do not appear to be the weakest member of the herd and susceptible to predator attacks.

 So, if you goat is starting to show signs of lethargy, things can be getting worse.
 They will often separate themselves from the rest of the herd or lag behind when the herd moves to a new grazing spot.
-They will also start to sun themselves more often and for longer periods of time because their body will not have the energy to maintain a core temperature.
+You will likely not see them climbing on their toys except to maybe sun themselves.
+They sun more often and for longer periods of time because their body will not have the energy to maintain a core temperature.

 The last sign to look for is weight loss.
 If you feel along their back, just at the shoulder blades, you can feel a slope of muscle on either side of the spine.
 The “slope” should feel like a triangle or an “A” shape.
 If it is more narrow or non-existent, your goat is too thin.